 - Independence From the Current Owner

 Intangible assets are the biggest influencer of a business’s individual SDE multiplier.
 A wealth of intangible assets means a much higher multiple.
 A lack of non-physical assets means a much lower multiple.
-This is because the wealth or lack of intangible assets often determines whether or not a business transitions successfully to a new owner.
+This is because the value of intangible assets often determines whether or not your business transitions successfully to a new owner.

-In many industries, buying a franchise is considered a much safer bet than buying an independent restaurant, because of the wealth of non-physical assets that inherently come with a franchise.
+In many industries buying a franchise is considered a much safer bet than buying an independent restaurant because of the wealth of non-physical assets that inherently come with a franchise.
+You get credit for the brand, for example, which could be recognized nationwide like Subway.

 Subway Franchise Non-Physical Assets